How Do You Know If a GFCI Outlet is Bad (Identifying Danger Signs)

 Check the above image.
 The button located at the top of the outlet is the reset button.
 The bottom one is the test button.

-Take the voltage tester and confirm that.
-The voltage tester won’t light up when the outlet is not getting power.
+As a result of pressing the test button, the GFCI outlet won’t get power anymore.
+Take a voltage tester and confirm that.
+The voltage tester won’t light up while the outlet is not getting power.

-Step 1 – Set up the Multimeter
+Step 1: Set up the Multimeter

 setting up the multimeter to AC volts settings